 Charles Pickett, curator Design and built environment.

-The architectural model was built by Bruce Usher of Finecraft Scale Models, Forestville, Sydney during 1963 or 1965.
+The architectural model was built by Bruce Usher of Finecraft Scale Models, Forestville, Sydney during 1964.
 According to the offer of donation from the Sydney Opera House Trust (8 May 1974) the model was 'originally placed in the Viewing Platform' at the Opera House construction site.
 It had been loaned to the Museum of Applied Arts and Sciences during November 1973, shortly after the completion of the Opera House.

 According to the Sydney Morning Herald (27 October, 1964, p.10), the model cost 4,400 pounds to make and was first displayed at David Jones Elizabeth Street department store, then Anthony Horderns store, 'and afterwards will be installed in a specially built viewing station at the Opera House site.
 The Minister for Public Works, Mr P N Ryan, who opened the display yesterday, said that the model would help to dispel public criticism of the Opera House.
 "Once people see the model they will realise the magnitude of the task"'.